 - Swiss K31

 These S-tier guns are listed in no particular order.
-Each one is at the very top of the current meta as of Season 6 of Call Of Duty: Warzone, and you should be quite happy taking any of them to the end of a match as part of your bespoke Warzone loadout drop.
+Each one is at the very top of the current meta of Call Of Duty: Warzone, and you should be quite happy taking any of them to the end of a match as part of your bespoke Warzone loadout drop.

 If you want to know how a different Warzone gun stacks up against the rest, then take a look below at our Warzone gun tier list.